bhadreshpsavani/CVNDNotes/readme.md

 SLAM(Symultanious Localization and Mapping): A technique used in Self  Driving Cars for detection of object in motion

+#### Optical Flow ####

 Optical Flow Rules for Two consecutive frames:
 1. Pixel intensities stay consistance between frames
 2. Neighboring pixels have simliar motion

+Tracking a point provides information about the speed of movement and the data that can be used to provide future location of the object

+Applications:
+* Hand Gesture Recognition
+* Track Vehicle Movement
+* Obstacle avoiding in SelfDrving Cars
+* Eye Tracking in VR

+#### Brighness Consistency Assumption ####
+In one frame we have same intensity of pixel value, if we compare with the next time frame pixel intensity